RoryMaillard/ia_racing_imt_2023/Installation donkeycar/readme.md

 Here are the steps to install Raspbian OS Lite on a fresh Raspberry Pi 4B:

 1. Download the Raspbian OS Lite image from the official Raspberry Pi website.
 Make sure to choose the appropriate version for your Raspberry Pi model.
+64 bits!!!
 2. Flash the Raspbian OS Lite image onto a microSD card using a tool like Raspberry Pi Imager or Etcher.
 3. Insert the microSD card into the Raspberry Pi 4B and connect the power supply, keyboard, mouse, and monitor.
 4. Wait for the Raspberry Pi to boot up and login using the default username and password.
 The default username is "pi" and the default password is "raspberry".